anderslatif/EK_Azure/README.md

 3. If you are on **Windows** then make sure to run the scripts below on `Windows Subsystem for Linux`, `Git Bash` or the equivalent.

+4. **Note**: a lot of output including "warnings" will be printed to the terminal.
+This is output from the Azure CLI and is normal.

 ---

 ### Available Regions